Yaakov Bardugo: Political career

 Bardugo sought election to the Knesset in 1996 on the Likud-Gesher-Tzomet ticket on behalf of Gesher, and received the 41st spot on the parties' joint list.
 He was not elected as the list won 32 seats.
 After the election, Foreign Minister David Levy appointed Bardugo as his envoy to Israeli–Palestinian negotiations.
 In 1997, Bardugo became the CEO of Mifal HaPais, serving until 2000.
 He then became an advisor to an investment firm.

-In May 2006, Bardugo was hired to advise the The Association for Israel's Soldiers on fundraising and lotteries.
+In May 2006, Bardugo was hired to advise The Association for Israel's Soldiers on fundraising and lotteries.
 He was paid 1.2 million NIS for his services, which centered on he renewal of the Association's contract with Mifal HaPais.
 Bardugo's hiring was criticized by State Comptroller Micha Lindenstrauss.

 Bardugo also served as an advisor to businessman Martin Schlaff, and represented him in the Hotel and Gambling businesses.
 He has also owned several companies, and co-owns an office building in Tel Aviv.

+In September 2026, it was announced that Bardugo would be given a reserved spot on the Likud list for the 26th Knesset elections.